magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-4.md

 <!--- MC-42194 --->

 *  Product scheduled update images and videos are now correctly saved.
-Previously videos URL, title and description were emptied after creating a new scheduled update.
+Previously, videos, URLs, titles, and descriptions were removed after creating a new scheduled update.

 <!--- MC-42501-->